 What is User Experience (UX) Design?

-User Experience (UX) is a term that was mainly used in Computer Science departments at universities since computers were invented.
+User Experience (UX) is a term that originated from Computer Science departments at universities since computers were invented.
 UX is mostly treated as a core focus in User Centered Design (UCD) practices.
 UX lives under the umbrella of the Human-Computer Interaction (HCI) department.

 Coined in 1996 by Don Norman, UX is a term designers nowadays adopt to convey simple and easy interactions with products.
 It doesn’t mean that it’s easy to create a well designed and effective tool.
 There is an enormous amount of research and strategic planning that should go into designing a product or fixing an existing system.

 Good design is neither magically created nor abruptly executed.
-There are simply no distinct recipes for product design.
-A good level of complexity lies in good user experience.
-UX is defined based on the metrics of time spent using and engaging with products.
+There are simply no distinct recipes for excellent product design.
+Good design is obvious, arriving to good design takes years and tasks of progress to implement.
+A good level of complexity lies within good user experience.
+Good UX is based on the metrics of time spent using and engaging with products.
 Another metric to measure good user experience is how the public perceives a product.
 From the moment we land on a page or call a number for customer service, we automatically enter a mindset, this is called, the customer journey map.

-So try to engage with the physical product you’re using next time when you’re turning a door knob, getting into your car, unlocking your phone, or standing in line at the airport.
+So try to engage with the physical product you’re using next time when you’re turning a door knob, getting into your car, unlocking your phone, filling out an online form, or standing in line at the airport.

 Emotional reactions are indicatives towards the user-experience level, if it frustrates us, we won’t bother using the application again, and if it saves us time then we as users will be full time customers on this service.

 The next time you feel angry or very pleased with how efficient a service or a tool is, know that a lot of design-thinking and product strategy were put in to the metrics to create a good user experience.